Best Irons For Low Handicappers 2024

 Your Handicap And Ability

-This is probably the most important first step: knowing which type of iron best suits your game.
+This is arguably the most important first step: understanding and then knowing which type of iron best suits your game.
 Obviously if you are reading this guide you are probably a low handicap player so that means you probably aren't looking for game improvement models, but instead irons built upon precision, workability, feel and control.
 But there is still a question to ask yourself - blades or cavity back irons?
 We have included several models that fit into both of those sections above and the best way of finding out which is best for you would be to get a custom fitting.
 Additionally you should think about what kind of iron configuration would be best for you, because it might be best to have a blended set of more forgiving irons at the top end of the bag, and transition into blades.

 You'll know how good or perhaps not so good your ball striking tends to be, so make sure you invest in a set of irons that matches where your game is out now, not where you'd ideally want it to be.